-COUNTIES OWN AND MAINTAIN 45%OF PUBLIC ROAD MILES AND 38% OF BRIDGES.
+COUNTIES OWN AND MAINTAIN 45% OF PUBLIC ROAD MILES AND 38% OF BRIDGES.

-OF TRANSIT AGENCIES AND 34% OF AIRPORTS.
+COUNTIES SUPPORT40% OF TRANSIT AGENCIESAND 34% OF AIRPORTS.

-COUNTIES INVEST \$134 BILLION

-IN BUILDING, MAINTAINING AND OPERATING PHYSICAL INFRASTRUCTURE AND PUBLIC WORKS.
+COUNTIES INVEST \$134 BILLION IN BUILDING, MAINTAINING AND OPERATING PHYSICAL INFRASTRUCTURE AND PUBLIC WORKS.

-15% OF HOUSEHOLDS DO NOT HAVE ACCESS TO BROADBAND.
+11.5% OF HOUSEHOLDS LACK ACCESS TO HIGH-SPEED BROADBAND.
+OFTEN, ACCESS DOES NOT ACCOUNT FOR QUALITY OR SPEED.
 SHARE OF HOUSEHOLDS WITHOUT BROADBAND ACCESS

-The share of households in the county without access to broadband internet access.
-Source: NACo Analysis of U.S. Census Bureau - American Community Survey (ACS) 5-year estimates, 2016-2020 (Tables S2801 and S2802).

-PERCENT OF HOUSEHOLDS WITHOUT BROADBAND ACCESS BY REGION, 2019

-16% SOUTH 15% MIDWEST 15% NATIONAL 14% NORTHEAST 12% WEST Fewerthan 10% of county leaders surveyed reported full coverage of highspeed broadband across the entire county Source: NACo Analysis of U.S. Census Bureau -COUNTIES ARE American Community
+The share of households in the county without broadband internet access.
+The U.S. Census Bureau defines a broadband internet subscription as cable, fiber optic, or DSL; a cellular data plan; satellite; a fixed wireless subscription; or other non-dial up subscription types.
+Source: NACo Analysis of U.S. Census Bureau - American Community Survey (ACS) 5-year estimates, 2018-2022 (Tables S2801 and S2802).
+PERCENT OF HOUSEHOLDS WITHOUT BROADBAND ACCESS BY REGION, 2022 12.7% SOUTH 12.1% MIDWEST 11.5% NATIONAL 11% NORTHEAST 9.1% WEST Fewer than 10% of county leaders surveyed reported full coverage of highspeed broadband across the entire county Source: NACo: Analysis of U.S. Census Bureau -American Community Survey (ACS) 5-year estimates, 2018-2022 (Tables S2801 and S2802).
+COUNTIES ARE WORKING TO EXPAND BROADBAND ACCESS AND BRIDGE THE DIGITAL DIVIDE NATIONAL STATISTICS ILLUSTRATE THE VARIATION IN BROADBAND ACCESS ACROSS COUNTIES.

-COUNTIES ARE

-WORKING TO EXPAND

-BROADBAND ACCESS

-AND BRIDGE THE

-DIGITAL DIVIDE

-NATIONAL STATISTICS ILLUSTRATE THE VARIATION IN BROADBAND ACCESS ACROSS COUNTIES.

-Over 11 million
+17 percent of Americans in rural areas

+and 21 percent of

-Americans in rural areas and over 846,000 in tribal lands still lack access to broadband that meets the federal definition for minimum standards.
+Americans in tribal lands still lack access to broadband that meets the federal definition for minimum standards.

 Hennepin County, Minn., is addressing the digital divide through "Connecting Hennepin."
-The initiative funds the development and implementation of a digital equity plan and is supported by \$10 million in Recovery
+The initiative funds the development and implementation of a digital equity plan and is supported by \$10 million in Recovery Funds.

-Funds.
 The program targets a variety of goals, including digital literacy and navigation, community digital adoption and coalition building.

-York County, Pa., is bolstering local broadband access through a construction have been planned for the deployment of urban wireless networks throughout the county.
+York County, Pa., is bolstering local broadband access through a \$25 million investment to increase new fiber-optic infrastructure.
+Approximately 144 miles of construction have been planned for the deployment of urban wireless networks throughout the county.

-investment to increase

-new fiber-optic

-infrastructure.
-Approximately

-144 miles of

 County officials play a crucial role in pursuing sustainable broadband access, affordability and reliability solutions.

-The American Rescue Plan Act provides counties the flexibility to fund a broad range of projects, from bolstering fiber-optic infrastructure to creating new public WiFi hotspots and supporting digital literacy.
+The American Rescue Plan Act provides counties the flexibility to fund a broad range of projects, from bolstering fiber-optic infrastructure to creating new public WiFi hotspots to support digital literacy.

-Survey (ACS) 5-year

-estimates, 2016-2020

-(Tables S2801 and

-S2802).

 COUNTY-OWNED AIRPORTS

 Number of public airports owned by counties or regional airport authorities with county ownership or county elected officials on the board of the airport authorities.
-Source: Federal Aviation Administration and Office of Aviation Analysis.

-COUNTY AIRPORTS AND SEAPORTS AT A GLANCE

-COUNTIES INVEST

-OVER \$6B

-IN AIR

-TRANSPORTATION

-FOR THE PROVISION,

-OPERATION,

-CONSTRUCTION

-AND SUPPORT OF

-AIRPORT FACILITIES

-COUNTIES INVEST

-OVER \$550M

-IN THE OPERATION,

-MAINTENANCE AND

-SUPPORT OF SEA AND

-INLAND PORT FACILITIES

-Counties are involved in the operation of

-34% of airports

-EXAMPLES OF COUNTY-OWNED AIRPORTS AND SEAPORTS

-Clark County Commission, Nev. - Harry Reid International Airport

-Harry Reid International Airport (formerly known as McCarran International Airport) is a central hub of economic activity for Clark County, serving nearly 40 million passengers in 2021.
+Source: Federal Aviation Administration and Office of Aviation Analysis, 2017 data.
+COUNTY AIRPORTS AND SEAPORTS AT A GLANCE COUNTIES INVEST OVER \$6B IN AIR TRANSPORTATION FOR THE PROVISION, OPERATION, CONSTRUCTION AND SUPPORT OF AIRPORT FACILITIES COUNTIES INVEST OVER \$550M IN THE OPERATION, MAINTENANCE AND SUPPORT OF SEA AND INLAND PORT FACILITIES of airports EXAMPLES OF COUNTY-OWNED AIRPORTS AND SEAPORTS ) Clark County Commission, Nev. - Harry Reid International Airport Harry Reid International Airport (formerly known as McCarran International Airport) is a central hub of economic activity for Clark County, serving nearly 40 million passengers in 2021.
 The airport is the primary commercial airport serving Las Vegas.
 Approximately 600,000 pounds of cargo are transported through the airport every day.
 Operating revenue for the airport totaled \$476 million and indirectly impacted the local economy.
 The airport employs over 1,400 workers.
+2.